 Another option is to fly into Ontario International Airport (ONT), which offers flights to many destinations in the United States, as well as Mexico and China.
-I once did a Josua Tree day trip as part of a weekend trip in Palm Springs – I found that flights are cheaper and more plentiful than to Palm Springs, but the airport is far less chaotic than LAX.
+I found that flights are cheaper and more plentiful than to Palm Springs, but the airport is far less chaotic than LAX.
 Plus, I found that car rental rates are cheaper from the Ontario airport – we rented a car for just $30/day through Hotwire!

 Other airport options include John Wayne Airport in Santa Ana (SNA), Long Beach Airport (LGB), which serves primarily JetBlue, and San Diego International Airport (SAN).

-One thing to note is that traffic can be crazy on the way to Joshua Tree, especially from the Los Angeles and Orange County areas – be sure to factor in plenty of extra time to account for traffic on your one day in Joshua Tree itinerary!
+One thing to note is that traffic can be crazy on the way to Joshua Tree, especially from the Los Angeles and Orange County areas – be sure to factor in plenty of extra time to account for traffic on your Joshua Tree 1 day itinerary!

-I highly recommend leaving for your one day in Joshua Tree as early as early as possible, especially on the weekends and to allow at least an extra hour to account for any traffic on the way (hey, you’ve got limited time when trying to see Joshua Tree in a day)!
+I highly recommend leaving for your day trip to Joshua Tree as early as early as possible, especially on the weekends and to allow at least an extra hour to account for any traffic on the way (hey, you’ve got limited time when trying to see Joshua Tree in a day)!

-Which park entrance should you use for your one day in Joshua Tree?
+Which park entrance should you use for your day trip to Joshua Tree?